 You also want to take this seriously.
 Don’t just test to see if you’ll pass, then only study and take it again if you have to.

 It’s not that simple.
 Or affordable.

-As far as my timeline is concerned, I graduated May 8th, 2010 and I tested June 15, 2010 (5.5 weeks later).
-I took an NCLEX review course, an assessment afterwards to see where I needed more content review, and took 25-50 practice questions 6 out of 7 days a week until June 13th. then, I did nothing nursing related on June 14th.
+Let me tell you about my post-grad timeline.
+I graduated May 8th, 2010 and I tested June 15, 2010 (5.5 weeks later).
+I took an NCLEX review course, an assessment afterwards to see where I needed more content review, and took 25-50 practice questions 6 out of 7 days a week until June 13th.
+Then, I did nothing nursing related on June 14th.
 Finally, I tested on June 15th and passed in 75 questions in about 1.5 hours.